SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Nbctf/Nbctf.md

       if __name__ == "__main__":
           app.run()
 ### Bypassing the restrictions
-- Instead of `127.0.0.1`, we can replace it with `localhost` because `localhost` is also a loopback address.This will also bypass the restrictions of the two dots.
+- Instead of `127.0.0.1`, we can replace it with `localhost` because `localhost` is also a loopback address.This will also bypass the restriction of the two dots.
 To use the string "flag",we can url-encode one of the characters of the string "flag".